BigSoftVideo/DOTE/transcript.md

 - The raw transcript text is saved in the `transcript.txt` file under the [Project](projects.md) folder you created.
 It can be opened or copied in a word processor and formatted accordingly.
 In this release, underlining is not present in the plain text file; in future, it will be exportable in an RTF version of the transcript.

+### Creating and editing Transcript Clips with Annotations

+[Transcript Clips](transcript-clip.md) with annotations, tags and styling can be created, edited and deleted by selecting a chunk of text in the currently loaded Transcript.

 ### Other commands and shortcuts

 There are more complex editing commands available that you can explore, such as multicursor, change all occurrences or search/replace.